 The form is set to ‘/setcookie’ and function set contains a Cookie name userID that will be rendered to another webpage.
 The ‘cookie.html’ contains hyperlink to another view function getcookie(), which displays the value in browser.

 Sessions in Flask:

 In Session, the data is stored on Server.
-It can be defined as a time interval in which the client logs into a server till the user log out.
-The data in between them are hold in temporary folder on the Server.
+It can be defined as a time interval in which the client logs into a server until the user logs out.
+The data in between them are held in a temporary folder on the Server.
 Each user is assigned with a specific Session ID.
-The Session object is a dictionary that contains the key-value pair of the variables associated with session.
+The Session object is a dictionary that contains the key-value pair of the variables associated with the session.
 A SECRET_KEY is used to store the encrypted data on the cookie.

 Session[key] = value // stores the session value Session.pop(key, None) // releases a session variable

 Other Important Flask Functions:

 redirect(): It is used to return the response of an object and redirects the user to another target location with specified status code.

 //location is used to redirect to the desired URL

 //statuscode sends header value, default 302

 abort: It is used to handle the error in the code.